 While managing the environments on your project, Click on Manage environments at the top of the page, and you can add and/or remove environments as needed.
 Read more about how the number of environments varies depending on the plan you are on, in the Project overview article.

 Aside from these features, it's also from the project view that changes are deployed from one Cloud environment to another - find out more in the Cloud-to-Cloud article.

-From Settings - in the top-right corner - you'll find a lot more options to configure your project.
+In the Settings section, you will find a lot more options to configure your project.

 Environment error log